zkVerify/zkverify-docs/docs/overview/02-getting-started/05-relayer.md

 Let's create a new project and install ```axios``` for our project.
 Run the following commands:

-Create a new directory
+Create a new directory:
 ```bash
 mkdir proof-submission
 ```

-Navigate to the project directory
+Navigate to the project directory:
 ```bash
 cd proof-submission
 ```

-Initialize an NPM project
+Initialize an NPM project:
 ```bash
 npm init -y && npm pkg set type=module
 ```

-Install axios of make API calls
+Install axios of make API calls:
 ```bash
 npm i axios dotenv
 ```